peteroupc/html3dutil/doc/H3DU.Math.md

 * `rollDegrees` (Type: Number)<br>
     Rotation about the z-axis (swaying side by side), in degrees.
 May be null or omitted if "pitchDegrees" is an array.
 * `mode` (Type: Number) (optional)<br>
     Specifies the order in which the rotations will occur (in terms of their effect).
-Is one of the H3DU.Math constants such as H3DU.Math.PitchYawRoll and H3DU.Math.RollYawPitch.
-If null or omitted, the rotation will be described as the effect of a roll, then pitch, then yaw (each rotation around the original axes).
+This is one of the <a href="H3DU.Math.md">H3DU.Math</a> constants such as <a href="H3DU.Math.md#H3DU.Math.LocalPitchYawRoll">H3DU.Math.LocalPitchYawRoll</a> and <a href="H3DU.Math.md#H3DU.Math.GlobalYawRollPitch">H3DU.Math.GlobalYawRollPitch</a>.
+If null or omitted, the default is <a href="H3DU.Math.md#H3DU.Math.GlobalRollPitchYaw">H3DU.Math.GlobalRollPitchYaw</a>.
+The constants starting with <code>Global</code> describe a rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
+The constants starting with <code>Local</code> describe a rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
+The order of <code>Local</code> rotations has the same result as the reversed order of <code>Global</code> rotations and vice versa.

 #### Return Value